dwp/accessibility-manual/app/views/tools-and-resources/basic-accessibility-checks/1-automated-tools-how-to-test/README.md

 If your service is hosted locally, you will need to use the Chrome browser and [install the WAVE extension from the Chrome Web Store](https://chrome.google.com/webstore/detail/wave-evaluation-tool/jbbplnpkjmmeebjpijfedlgcdilocofh?utm_source=chrome-ntp-icon) to be able to do this test.

 To run the tests:
-1. Open the page to be checked
+1. Open the page to be checked.
-2. Select the Wave extension icon
+2. Select the Wave extension icon.

 We've published more in-depth guidance on [how to test using Wave](/best-practice/automated-testing-using-browser-plugins#wave).